MarkoZdilar/Bitcoin_BlockExplorer/README.md

 </p>
 <br>

-Next one is Transaction Details page, place for getting more details about transactions such as Tx Hash, Size, Version, number of inputs and oputputs, Transaction Fee calculated in Satoshi's, etc.
+Next one is ***Transaction Details page***, place for getting more details about transactions such as Tx Hash, Size, Version, number of inputs and oputputs, Transaction Fee calculated in Satoshi's, etc.
 <p align="center">
   <img src="https://github.com/MarkoZdilar/BlockExplorer/assets/58775766/8f0516d8-69f5-4bd4-a769-7c4b54c2aa3d" width="80%" >